dylanbussone/rpan-comment-bot/README.md

 REDDIT_BOT_USERNAME
 REDDIT_BOT_PASSWORD
 ```
+## Usage

-Then, edit the messages list and timeout duration with your desired messages and time between them.
+Edit the messages list and timeout duration in main.py with your desired messages and timeout.
 The messages will be posted in sequential order on loop.

 Run with `python3 main.py`